SEIR-7-06/installfest/mac-dev-tools.md

 If you don't already have an account for the Mac App Store, follow the instructions on Apple Support to <a href="https://support.apple.com/kb/PH11499?locale=en_US" target="_blank">create a Mac App Store account</a>.

-Before class starts, we suggest you upgrade your operating system to OS X Maverick, Yosemite or El Capitan.
-If you're on an older machine with 4GB or less of memory, please stick to OS X Maverick.
+Before class starts, we suggest you upgrade your operating system to OS X Mavericks, Yosemite or El Capitan.
+If you're on an older machine with 4GB or less of memory, please stick to OS X Mavericks.
 Also, if Apple happens to release a newer version of OS X while you're in WDI; don't update until your instructors tell you to.

 To check what version of OS X you're running: